andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 of the benefits of type-safe programming?

 What we’re looking at here is a world where *types* can depend on run-time values … and values can depend on types.
-A world where types become as much of a manipulatable citizen of as values are.
+A world where types can be returned from functions and where types become as much of a manipulatable citizen of as values are.

 The art of working with types like this is *dependently typed programming*.
 We’re going to feel a bit of push back from Haskell at first, but after we hit